Sensity API (v2.38.1)

 string

-Enum: "faceswap" "face_reenactment" "face_animation" "lipsync"
+Enum: "faceswap" "face_reenactment" "lipsync"

-manipulation type label attributed to image / video (real or fake)
+manipulation type label attributed to image / video

 {